 - Is there a Future Purchase Option to exercise on the client’s disability policy?

-- What is the client’s current planning fee, method of payment, and frequency?
+- What are the client’s current planning fee, method of payment, and frequency?

 - Is there a planning fee due, how much, and are we increasing the fee this year?